 • Promote facility that reflects the image of a high-tech enterprise, business-risk high-yield investments, functionality and control.

-DC is usually divided into three areas of physical security in increasing order of restriction of access:
+Data Center is usually divided into three areas of physical security in increasing order of restriction of access:

 Zone I: Public areas including the Lobby, the area for visitors and administrative areas.

-Zone II: Areas of DC Operation.
+Zone II: Areas of Data Center Operation.

 Electricity: The Electrical segment consists of the Uninterrupted Power System (UPS), the Emergency Power System and Power Distribution Units (PDU).